alexfernandez/testing/README.md

 Inverse of the above, check that the given values are *not* equal.
 Uses weak inequality (!=).

+#### testing.contains(container, piece, [message], [callback])

+Check that the container contains the piece.
+Works for strings and arrays.

+Message and callback behave just like above.

+Example:

+    testing.contains('Big string', 'g s', 'Does not contain', callback);

 #### testing.check(error, [message], [callback])

 Check there are no errors.